davedonnellydev/project02/README.md

 - users can mark when they've watched a film
 - users can add notes, a rating and edit their 'watched date' for any film
 - users can delete individual films from their lists
+- users can select multiple films from their list to delete at once
+- users can edit/delete list data
+- users can update user settings (password, email, first name, last name)